 In your appeal, you can make an ask like, “Please consider donating just $10 today, so we can reach our goal of $500 so students can attend this program at no cost to their families.”

 This approach makes every donor’s gift feel valuable, no matter how much they give.
 It’s easy for donors to feel good about contributing just $5 or $10 when the goal is $500.
-This allows small gift donors to feel like they are making an impact on your goals.

-It Must be Easy to Give
+It must be easy to give.

 Make sure you are keeping up with the latest trends in mobile optimization.
 Donors may decide their small dollar donation isn’t worth it if your donation page takes too long to load.
 It also needs to read well on a smartphone and can’t slow donors down by asking for field after field of information before they click “donate.”